 A framework that came into existence in the early 1990s and has got nearly every software team adopting it.
-Today, any team that’s serious about its business follows scrum and runs sprints within their team.
+The below image alone should give you a good idea of how it is gaining popularity among software development teams.

 Apart from the obvious value it provides — shipping quality software, faster — scrum also plays a pivotal role in building relationships with customers.
 It ensures you’re building features and functionalities your customers really need.